Gjitonia: Etymology

-The word gjitonìa is a complex word that contains social values of parental extraction of the ancient extended family Arbëreshë; literally from Albanian gjitonìa, gjit / ngjit or 'neighborhood' or 'the neighbor', in detail the medieval Albanian word, it is used by arvaniti, or those Albanian populations established secularly in present-day Greece, while it is less widespread, or in other cases disappeared, in Albania (or 'place of the five senses', gjitonë is "literally the opposite of the indigenous neighborhood") [without source].
-The origins of gjitonia in the countries of southern Italy are linked to three fundamental elements of a material type: the fence that delimits the space shared by the family, the state, or the house, meeting place and material refuge and the botanical garden, the place of Pharmacy.
+The word gjitonìa is a complex word that contains social values of parental extraction of the ancient extended family Arbëreshë; literally from Albanian gjitonìa, gjit / ngjit or 'neighborhood' or 'the neighbor', in detail the medieval Albanian word, it is used by arvaniti, or those Albanian populations established securely in present-day Greece, while it is less widespread, or in other cases disappeared, in Albania (or 'place of the five senses', gjitonë is "literally the opposite of the indigenous neighborhood") [without source].
+The origins of gjitonia in the countries of southern Italy are linked to three fundamental elements of a material type: the fence that delimits the space shared by the family, the state, or the house, meeting place and material refuge and the botanical garden, the place of pharmacy.
 A journey to the places of the historical region.

 Gjitonië comes from the union of the words gjindë tonë ('people of the same linguistic tonality') (or in another version it would derive from gjithë tonë 'all ours'), and is made up of two words: Gji indicating 'the people' and tonië meaning 'people who are able to make the tones of the five senses vibrate in their lived environments and confirm their belonging through the idiomatic metric'.